yoelmatveyev/marthue/INFO.md

 All strings in Marthue program that don't contain "::" or "->" are treated as comments.
 Additionally, comments may be added after "::" in block description lines.

 The "::" indicates either a block description or, when followed by "->", or a rule description with additional functionality.
 In both cases, the substring before "::" is treated as an opcode, optionally followed by a label.
 The opcode is a string made of the same letters as the internal Lisp format.
 Block termination may be denoted either as N::[original_string]->[new_string] or as [original_string]->.[new_string].
 To use "->.", "::", "->" inside the rules, use backslashes. "\n" denotes a newline inside the rule.

+A label with an empty additional functionality description represened by a space is treated by default as a function call, but treated as a jump if Combined with a termination dot:

+\# Call:
+ Label1::a->b
+\# Jump (both variants are equivalent):
+ Label1::a->.b
+ N Label1::a->b

 The above-described binary decrement as a file written in Mathue format: